reinterpretcat/vrp/docs/src/concepts/pragmatic/problem/objectives.md

 The objective has `goal` with `value` and `variation` specifying desired tour amount and variation coefficient.

+### Fleet usage maximization

+An objective with `maximize-tours` type maximizes total amount of tours present in solution.

 ### Unassigned jobs minimization

 A `minimize-unassigned` objective minimizes amount of unassigned jobs.
 Although, solver tries to minimize amount of